geseib/vpcintro/website/content/70-DeployTGW/74-Propagate CIDR.md

 1. Now, click the **Routes** tab in the details pane below the list.

    ![Routes](/images/tgw-rt-routes.png)
-1. you should see two routes:
+1. You should see two routes:
     - 10.64.0.0/16
     - 10.65.0.0/16